drewebeatty/colabassignment/README.md

-# colabassignment
+# Colab + Git Assignment
 Joint assignment to use Colab notebook with a neural network.
-Data files are included as well as an RMarkdown file of the code, as some version conflicts between python and R tensorflow may not operate without significant time spent correcting the problem.
+Data file is included, as well as an RMarkdown file of the code, as some version conflicts between Python and R tensorflow operating in Colab may not operate without significant time spent correcting the problem.